pablovegan/Python-tips-tools/README.md

 We use the autoDocstrings extension for VSCode to create Google style docstrings in a fast and easy way.
 Once our function is type annotated, we type """ or ''' and click in Generate Docstrings.
 It will automatically create the template using the annotated inputs and outputs of the function, as well as exceptions raised in the function.

 If you want to create nice looking documentation and then upload it to a website (for free in Github Pages) you can follow this tutorial (uses `mkdocs`): https://realpython.com/python-project-documentation-with-mkdocs/.

+## Tools
+### Linting and formatting

+Linters like `Pylint` or `Flake8` (which is the one I prefer, since it doesn't complain as much) help us find mismatches between our code and the conventions stablished by the python community in the PEP8 guidelines.
+In summary, an indispensable tool for a programmer.

 ## Uploading to PyPI